Yandex Cloud

 SETTINGS index_granularity = 8192;

-4. Connect to the Managed Service for ClickHouse® cluster you want to migrate the data to and create a new table on it from the query text you received earlier.
+4. Connect to the target Managed Service for ClickHouse® cluster and create a new table using the DDL statement you received earlier.

-If the source cluster did not use replicas, while the target cluster does, switch to a Replicated family engine.
+If the source cluster did not use replicas, while the target cluster does, switch to a Replicated table engine.

-To create an object on all the target cluster hosts, use the ON CLUSTER expression in the CREATE command.
+To create an object on all hosts of the target cluster, use the ON CLUSTER clause in the CREATE command.

-5. Run the following query in the source cluster:
+5. Run the following query on the source cluster:

 INSERT INTO FUNCTION